Phuket

 Kamala Beach: This authentic and quiet beach offers a local respite from Phuket's mass tourism.

-Nai Harn & Mai Khao Beach: Serene place away from tourist hotspots with a lovely beach and luxurious resorts; car rental is recommended for simple exploration.
+Nai Harn & Mai Khao Beach: A Serene place away from tourist hotspots with a lovely beach and luxurious resorts; car rental is recommended for simple exploration.

 Surin Beach: Private and luxurious, with the island's best beach, but at a high price.